Atharva4mahabal/Tic_Tac_Toe_usingMinMax/README.md

-# Tic_Tac_Toe_usingMinMax
-The Minimax Tic-Tac-Toe algorithm is impossible to beat, and when two Minimaxes play against each other, every move they make is the best response to what the opponent could possibly do (Nash equilibrium), resulting in 100% chance of a draw.
+This code defines a simple text-based Tic-Tac-Toe game where the computer (AI) uses the Minimax algorithm to make its moves.
+You can play against the AI, and it should always make optimal moves.